salt-die/Snippets/README.md

 * game_of_life_averages.py is the game of life, but new cells are the average color of their parents

 * pendulums.py demonstrates pendulum "waves" that appear when pendulums have different lengths

+* RecursionLimit.py is a context manager for temporarily change the recursion limit